vanthaiunghoa/rx-player/doc/api/loadVideo_options.md

   - ``"smooth"`` - for Microsoft Smooth Streaming streams

+  - ``"metaplaylist"`` for MetaPlaylist streams

 This property is mandatory.

 ### <a name="prop-url"></a>url

 _type_: ``string|undefined``

-The URL to the Smooth or DASH manifest.
+The URL to the Smooth,DASH or MetaPlaylist manifest.

 This property is mandatory.